timas-coder/macOS-Simple-KVM-Windows-10-11-mode/README.md

 New to macOS?
 Check [the FAQs.](docs/FAQs.md)

 ## Getting Started
-you will need pip installed and developer mode enabled
+you will need pip ,git or msys2 installed and developer mode enabled
 ## Step 1
 Run `jumpstart-(your os).cmd` to download installation media for macOS (internet required).I have made it user-friendly (who wants to use a command promt)
 ```